 Autosomal dominant.
 Autosomal dominant means that one gene is necessary to express the condition, and the gene is passed from parent to child with a 50 percent risk for each pregnancy.
 Males and females are equally affected and there is great variability in expression of the gene.
 In other words, a parent may unknowingly have a very mild sign of hemifacial microsomia, such as preauricular tags (skin tags by the ear), but the child is more severely affected.
 The family may not come to the attention of a geneticist until the birth of the child with a more severe condition.
 Other relatives with mild expression of the gene are often discovered at that time, confirming autosomal dominant inheritance.

 Autosomal recessive.
 Autosomal recessive means that two copies of the gene are necessary to express the condition, one inherited from each parent, who are carriers.
-Carrier parents have a one in four, or 25 percent, chance with each pregnancy to have a child with hemifacial microsomia.
+If both parents are carriers, they have a 1 in 4, or 25%, chance with each pregnancy to have a child with hemifacial microsomia.
 Males and females are equally affected.

 Multifactorial.
 Multifactorial inheritance means that many factors are involved in causing a birth defect.
 The factors are usually both genetic and environmental.
 Often one gender (either male or female) is affected more frequently than the other in multifactorial traits.
 There appears to be a different "threshold of expression," which means that one gender is more likely to show the problem, over the other gender.
 In hemifacial microsomia, males are slightly more likely to be affected than females.

-Observations made from families who have one child with hemifacial microsomia show that the overall chance for another child to be born with hemifacial microsomia is about 2 to 3 percent.
+Observations made from families who have one child with hemifacial microsomia show that the overall chance for another child to be born with hemifacial microsomia is about 2% to 3% unless there is a clear pattern of genetic inheritance, in which case the risk may be higher.
 Parents and other family members should have a thorough evaluation to help give more definite recurrence information.
 In addition, hemifacial microsomia is sometimes found in children with various types of chromosome abnormalities.
 Chromosomes are the structures in our cells that carry our genes.
 Genes determine traits, such as blood type and eye color.
-Chromosome abnormalities are usually sporadic (occur by chance).
+Unlike genetic abnormalities that are passed from parent to child in an otherwise normal chromosome, chromosome abnormalities commonly occur by chance.

 One of the most obvious problems in hemifacial microsomia is the underdevelopment of the upper and lower jaws on the affected side.
 It may appear that your child's mouth slants upward toward the involved side.
 Often the forehead and cheek are flattened on the affected side with one orbit (eye socket) smaller than normal.